Recycle-City-Movement/Recycle-City-Movement/README.md

 **How To Be A RCM Volunteer?**</b>

 Website designers and programmers are needed.
-The website code is in need of reviews, fixs, improvements, and code.</b>
+The website code is in need of reviews, fixes, improvements, and code.</b>

 Legal expertise and/or insight is needed.
 The business plans and charters need to be reviewed and constructively critiqued, for possible legal issues, and any other concerns.
 Future legal issues need to be brought to light, so they may be addressed.</b>